Shamsiya03/Final_project_mlp2/README.md

-1) We had to i,mport the libraries initially .
+1) We had to import the libraries initially .
 The code is given in file called import_libraries.
 2) Denormalization function is used to reverse the normalization applied to the images before they are displayed.
 It takes tensor images and denormalizes them to their original values.
-Code used for it is given in denormalization.py
+Code used for it is given in denormalization.py.
 3) Later we did DCS Architecture and Argument classification , the codes are given in the respective named files.
 4) Custom Network Architecture (MyNet Class) code defines a custom network architecture for further refining features.
 It includes convolutional layers and a DCS layer (emau).
 5) We used function to Get List of Files that recursively obtains a list of files from a given directory.